noahlorinczcomi/HORNET/README.md

 3. Lorincz-Comi, N., Yang, Y., Li, G., & Zhu, X. (2023).
 MRBEE: A novel bias-corrected multivariable Mendelian Randomization method. *bioRxiv*, 2023-01.
 DOI: https://doi.org/10.1101/2023.01.10.523480

 # Downloading HORNET
-This tutorial will use the Linux terminal to perform all operations and Python v3.7.0 must be accessible from the command line.
-Note that later versions of Python may become incompatible with HORNET as some of its dependencies are updated and certain functionality may become deprecated.
-We therefore recommend using Python v3.7.0.
+This tutorial will use the Linux terminal to perform all operations and Python $\ge$v3.7.0 must be accessible from the command line.
+Earlier versions of Python may have problems.

 Start by cloning this repository: